 Alright, now I need to get some pumpkins and burlap and make a rag tie banner.
 Inspiration galore!

 If you would like to share your Halloween decor let me know, I would love to hear from you!
-You can fill out the form below or email me at firstname.lastname@example.org.
+Email me at email@example.com.